 - What is the minimum viable product (MVP) that you need for launch?
-In other words, what are the capabilities that are mission critical for the initial launch?
+In other words, what are the capabilities that are mission-critical for the initial phase?

 - Is there a predictable return on investment (ROI) for leveraging the software?

 - Based on your defined business requirements, do the current capabilities meet your needs?
 If not, what is missing?

 - What capabilities are critical to have?
 What would be “nice to have”?

 - Do they offer a clear outline of the product capabilities to ensure you can match your requirement documentation?

 - Do they have a defined product roadmap?
 Do they make it visible to customers?

 - What product features & capabilities have they recently launched?

 - Based on your business’ growth plan, does the software currently offer the types of capabilities you already know you will require in the coming 2-3 years?
 5 years?